bfanselow/Python-Tutorials/Exceptions/README.md

     recover()
 ```

-If you working with someone else's code that does not use the logging moudle and you don't want to refactor everyting, write your own logging method such as the following:
+If you are working with someone else's code that does not use the logging module and you don't want to refactor everyting, write your own logging method such as the following:
 ```
 class ExceptionLogger():
     ...